plp13/qman/README.md

 $ qman qman
 ```

-*What is the location of the configuration file?*
+> :question: What is the location of the configuration file?

 `~/.config/qman.conf` (user-specific) or `/etc/xdg/qman.conf` (system-wide).

-*Calling `qman` without any parameters fails with message `Apropos '': nothing
+> :question: Calling `qman` without any parameters fails with message
-appropriate`*
+> `Apropos '': nothing appropriate`

 Your system does not have a manual page index cache.
 This can be fixed by
 running (as root):